oscars47/Math-Thesis/README.md

 ## Major updates

 ## 1/14/23
+To do:
-Specific gates to test on model 2.1: I, Hadamard, X, Y, Z, CZ, SWAP, CCNOT (Toffoli), CSWAP (Fredkin), CCCNOT (Toffoli w 2 control)
+* * Specific gates to test on model 2.1: Hadamard, X, Y, Z, CZ, SWAP, CCNOT (Toffoli), CSWAP (Fredkin), CCCNOT (Toffoli w 2 control): ***Add this ***

+* Will move print statements to optional "debug" capacity. ***DO THIS***

+* Implement computation of measurements for chaos so we can directly compare w theory.
+Need to figure out pricing.

+* Up to qubit 6 runs relatively fast, but beyond gets a bit slower but not impractical.
+For ease of testing, will use AWS, testing 16 configurations of qubit # and depth.
+Will log avg time to complete, avg acc, sem acc. **RUN THIS**

-Running random circuit simulations with AWS.
+* Running random circuit simulations with AWS.
 Result summary:

-Plan for IBM simulator + actual for random circuits?

-SYK model in cirq -- + test w model 2.1!!
+* Once we have figured out the above, go back to SYK model in cirq -- + test w model 2.1!!

 ### 1/13/23
 Troubleshooting model 0; it doesn't seem possible to simplify as you go, so will create model 2.1 which essentially does model 2 but then finds all the stretches of RxRyRzP and simplifies after the fact.
-DO THIS
+Implemented this.
+Increased num times to run trabbit from 1 to 5.

 Benchmarking model 2 first: tested on depth of 5 up to 6 qubits, up to depth of 15 on 3 qubits.
 Handles great on my laptop and will run rigrous test with model 2.1 simplification when I get back from Germany.

-Up to qubit 6 runs relatively fast, but beyond gets a bit slower but not impractical.
-For ease of testing, will use AWS, testing 16 configurations of qubit # and depth.
-Will log avg time to complete, avg acc, sem acc.
-RUN THIS

 Realized major impracticality: adds more RP blocks even if no CNOTs: only add if 1) there are no gates yet or 2) there is a CNOT currently as the last item in the qubit list.
 Fixed this, and this increases speed by quite a bit.

-Will move print statements to optional "debug" capacity.
-DO THIS

 Reminder: all in elegans_adapt2.py